 After just a few days in the new role, a new manager will probably notice their calendar becoming stacked with meetings.
 They’ll need to cut through the noise and only attend the vital ones – otherwise, they’ll likely end up putting in excessive overtime handling their own workload on top of those meetings.

 This means being comfortable with saying "no" to some catch-ups.
-It’s important for them to remember, here, that this isn’t being rude, it’s being discerning – making smart and responsible decisions about their time is in the best interest of everyone on their team.
+It’s vital for them to remember that refusing to meet isn’t being rude.
+It’s being discerning – making smart and responsible decisions about their time is in the best interest of everyone on their team.

-This doesn’t mean that they won’t be able to get involved in projects or initiatives that they care about, of course.
-Rather, they’ll just need to learn how to clearly communicate their needs, and how to establish firm boundaries about how their time is used.
+This doesn’t mean they won’t be able to get involved in projects or initiatives they care about.
+Rather, they’ll need to learn how to clearly communicate their needs and establish firm boundaries about how their time is used.

 For example, if someone invites them to the kick-off meeting for a project that they aren’t essential to (especially if lots of other people are also invited), they could respond by saying something like: